HustleHat/HustleHat/README.md

 ---

 ## 🎯 Goals for 2025
-- 🚀 Launch and scale a multi-platform game IP to 100K+ players
+- 🚀 Launch and scale an original multi-platform game IP to 100K+ players
 - 🧠 Build a suite of AI tools that empower indie game devs
 - 💼 Land a strategic role at a company shaping the next digital frontier
 - 🎬 Release a short animated film (AI-assisted)